pluralsight/guides/draft/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api-and-angularjs/article.md

    --AaB03x--

 ```
 Every part of the form is separated by a boundary, which reprsents a different string (<code>AaB03x</code> in the example).
 Each parts contains information about the <code>Content-Type</code> it contains and the content of the part itself.
+Larger files can be broken down in chuncks and assembled in the server, enabling a file to be streamed and to have its integrity maintaned in cases of connection interruprtion.

 Let's consider uploading another file.
 If the user selects another file  "file2.gif", the browser will construct the parts as follows:
 ```